Hierarchical Side-Tuning for Vision Transformers: Hierarchical Side-Tuning

-Existing prompt-based tuning techniques~\citep{jia2022visual,lester2021power,li2021prefix} have two significant limitations.
-First, they rely on manual selection to determine the optimal prompt length for each task, and sometimes the number of prompts can even extend to several hundred, placing a substantial burden on both training and inference.
-Second, the output features of prompts are discarded after passing through the Transformer layer, resulting in the underutilization of valuable learning information contained within the prompts.
-To this end, we suggest constraining the number of trainable prompts to a few number (usually N=1), which we refer to as Meta Token (MetaT) ( Figure~\ref{fig:metaT}).
-Furthermore, instead of discarding the output feature of prompts, we input them into Adaptive Feature Brige as intermediate activations together with the output of patch tokens.
-However, we observe that the output feature distribution of MetaT diverges from that of the patch tokens.
-This disparity hinders our ability to effectively model within the HSN.
-To address, we propose the fine-tuning of the layer normalization (LN) layer within the Transformer.
+Existing prompt-based tuning techniques~\cite{jia2022visual,lester2021power,li2021prefix} have two significant limitations: $(i)$ They rely on manual selection to determine the optimal prompt length for each task, and sometimes the number of prompts can even extend to several hundred, placing a substantial burden on both training and inference. $(ii)$ The output features of prompts are discarded after passing through the Transformer layer, resulting in the underutilization of valuable learning information contained within the prompts.
+Conversely, in our study, we introduce the Meta-Register, which comprises a few trainable tokens.
+Unlike existing prompt-based tuning techniques, we require only one trainable token in the Meta-Register, tasked with capturing crucial global features within each Transformer block.
+Furthermore, we input the features of the Meta-Register into the Transformation Bridge as intermediate activations, alongside the features of image tokens.
+However, we have observed that the distribution of the Meta-Register differs from that of the image tokens.
+This disparity hampers our ability to effectively model them within the side network we've constructed.
+To address this issue, we propose unfreezing the weights of the Layer Normalization (LN) layer within the Transformer block.
 Tuning the LN layers can efficiently alter the mean and variance of the feature distribution, thereby aiding in preserving the relative magnitudes among different features within the same sample.
-Figure~\ref{fig:cos_sim} illustrates the cosine similarity between the output features of MetaT and the patch tokens in each Transformer layer.
-It is evident that, through LN tuning, MetaT becomes increasingly more aligned with the vector direction of the patch tokens across layers.
-This alignment enables us to effectively leverage the output features of learnable MetaT in our tuning framework
+Figure~\ref{fig:Meta-Register} illustrates the cosine similarity between the output features of Meta-Register and the image tokens in each Transformer layer.
+It is evident that, with LN tuning, the Meta-Register progressively aligns more closely with the vector direction of the image tokens across layers.
+This alignment enables us to effectively leverage the output features of the Meta-Register in the Transformation Bridge and Side blocks.
+It is worth noting that training the layer normalization layers adds less than 0.1M trainable parameters, while not incurring additional training resource overhead, which is a simple yet important strategy.